-Using the Transshipment Model The moderate size of the transshipment problem allows for rapid solution by any state-of-the-art linear programming solver.
-From the optimal solution, switching states for active arcs in the original network are derived.
-Namely, if in the optimal solution there is no flow passing through an element outside an entity, we choose the off-state for it.
-Reflecting expert knowledge, for all the elements inside a specified entity, a suitable decision from the corresponding subnetwork operation mode is chosen by a set of rules based on the amount of flow and the flow direction through the entity.
+The moderate size of the transshipment problem allows for a rapid solution by any state-of-the-art linear programming solver.
+From an optimal solution, switching states for active arcs in the original network are derived.
+Namely, if no flow passes through an element outside an entity, we choose the off-state for it.
+Reflecting expert knowledge, for all the elements inside a specified entity, a suitable decision from the corresponding subnetwork operation modes is chosen by a set of rules based on the amount of flow and the flow direction through the entity.

-3.4 The MPEC Approach
+3.4.
+The MPEC Approach

-As seen in Section 2, the problem of validation of nominations is a discrete-continuous nonlinear and non-smooth feasibility problem.
+As seen in Section 2, the problem of validation of nominations is a discretecontinuous nonlinear and non-smooth feasibility problem.
 The approach described here aims at finding feasible solutions by means of NLP techniques.
 Since these techniques require a continuous and sufficiently smooth model (C^2 in our case), we reformulate the discrete and non-smooth aspects in an appropriate way.
-For a more detailed explanation of the theory behind this approach see [67, 69].
+For a more detailed explanation of the theory behind this approach see [72, 74].
+For a recently published approach that also uses MPEC techniques in gas transport optimization (but for different aspects of the model) see [6].

-Smoothing Techniques Many physical and technical aspects of NoVa are non-smooth, such as the pressure loss at pipes or resistors.
-Most of them can be handled by standard smoothing techniques for min, max, sgn, and absolute value functions (cf. [68]), but others require problem-tailored smoothing techniques.
-As an example, we present the smoothing of our non-smooth model of the pressure loss in pipes, which is based on the quadratic pressure loss model (15).
-For the compressibility factor we choose the AGA formula (5), see, e.g., [68].
-Obviously, the term $|q_a|q_a$ in (15) has a second-order discontinuity at zero, while the composite friction model $\lambda^{\text{HPPC}}(q_a)$ defined by (6), (7) has a jump discontinuity at the transition from laminar to turbulent flow, see Figure 4 (left).
-Both non-smooth aspects are handled by a global smooth approximation developed in [12, 11, 68]:
+3.4.1.
+Smoothing Techniques.
+Many physical and technical aspects of NoVa are non-smooth, such as the pressure loss at pipes or resistors.
+Most of them can be handled by standard smoothing techniques for min, max, sgn, and absolute value functions (cf. [73]), but others require problem-tailored smoothing techniques.
+As an example, we present the smoothing of our non-smooth model of the pressure loss in pipes, which is based on the quadratic pressure loss model (7).
+For the compressibility factor we choose the AGA formula (2), see, e.g., [73].
+Obviously, the term $|q_a|q_a$ in (7) has a second-order discontinuity at zero, while the composite friction model $\lambda^{\text{HPPC}}(q_a)$ defined by (5), (6) has a jump discontinuity at the transition from laminar to turbulent flow, see Figure 5 (left).
+Both non-smooth aspects are handled by a global smooth approximation developed in [13, 12, 73]: